Yunomine Onsen 湯の峰温泉

 Buses from Shingu Station take around one hour to reach the village.
 Get off at the Yunomine Onsen bus stop.

-Alternatively, take the slightly longer bus ride from JR Kii-Tanabe Station.
+Alternatively, take a bus from JR Kii-Tanabe Station.
 Yunomine Onsen is located along the same bus route that brings you to Hongu Taisha, as well as several other hot spring sites.
 From JR Kii-Tanabe Station, the journey takes about 2 hours.

-Thought to be the oldest onsen town in Japan, its history dates back over 1,800 years
+Thought to be the oldest onsen in Japan, its history dates back over 1,800 years

 Entry to the Tsuboyu bath is first-come first-served, and allocated in 30-minute time slots